harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 	7. Fields will be dynamic based on what selected
 6. Add Corporate Body Legal Representative
 	1. Open Legal Representative Add Screen
-	2. Edit Legal Representative and Delete Legal Representaive
+	2. Edit Legal Representative and Delete Legal Representative
-	3.
+	3. Legal Representative Type of Assignment and Design
+7.